rotorlab/database-kotlin/README.md

 Database.initialize()
 ```
 ## Listen shared object changes
-Database allows devices to work with the same objects by listening the same `path`.
+Rotor Database allows devices to work with the same objects by listening the same `path`.
 When an object is listened, library says to Rotor server your device is waiting for changes on that `path`, so every time any device makes a change on that (object), the differences are calculated and replicated on all devices listening.
-For that we have `Databas.listen(...)` method which has an easy **object lifecycle interface** for control every object state.
+For that we have `Database.listen(...)` method which has an easy **object lifecycle interface** for control every object state.

+### onCreate
-- onCreate: Called when object is not created in remote DB yet.
+Called when object is not created in remote DB yet.
 Object is defined and synchronized with server here.
 This method won't be called if object already exists on server, `onChange` method will be called insted.
 ```java
 @Override
 public void onCreate() {